ECS-CS/html/Introduction.md

 ### QUESTIONS 🚨

-1. What are two examples of HTML tags?
+1. What are examples of HTML tags?
-2. What are the 3 components that make up a HTML element?
+2. What are the **3** components that make up a HTML element?